ErikWegner/drupal_nagios/README.txt

 not a fool proof solution.
 If you are concerned about this information being publicly accessible, then don't use this module.

-For additional security, you may also put the Nagios module status page behind http authentication, which is recommended.
-If you do this, we recommend it is done via a HTTPS connection.
-While plain HTTP will work, plaintext credentials are never advisable.

-If you can run NRPE then it is recommended you disable Nagios checks via Drupal and only use NRPE checks via drush instead as a security enhancement.
-This is the best method.

 Installation
 ------------
 To install this module, do the following: